 Doug Parks and I owe a huge debt of thanks to this tribe for many reasons.
 It was in these independent, Bible-believing churches that we accepted Christ and the call to ministry.
 It was in these churches that we cut our teeth in ministry and were mentored by great, loving leaders.
 It is in these churches that we still worship today in Las Vegas.

 Here is why we love our spiritual family of origin and how it impacts us and IC:

-Pioneering Spirit.
+- Pioneering Spirit.
 The Restoration Movement was born on the frontier of America in the early 19th century.
 From its inception, it has had a fearless pioneering spirit.
 Some of today’s greatest church planting organizations and events have roots in the Independent Christian Churches.
 You’ve probably heard of Stadia, Orchard Group, and Exponential to name a few.
 This movement is entrepreneurial and growth-oriented by nature!

-Scripture First.
-We begin each Intentional GrowthPlan with a look at Acts 2, Matthew 28 (The Great Commission), and Luke 15.
+- Scripture First.
+At IC, we begin each Intentional Growth Plan with a look at Acts 2, Matthew 28 (The Great Commission), and Luke 15 (the lost chapter).
 If we are going to grow the local church’s impact, the plan and conversation must start with the fundamentals found in these scriptures.
 This movement taught us to begin with scripture.
-Everything you need to reach and grow people for Christ is found there, we just need a great plan to unleash the inherent power of the Gospel.
+Everything you need to reach and grow people for Christ is found there.
+We just need a great plan to unleash the inherent power of the Gospel.